-The Advanced Learning Resource Services includes The Advanced Learning Resource Center, Classroom Services, AV Delivery/Support and Center for Healthcare Simulation.
+The Advanced Learning Resource Services includes The Advanced Learning Resource Center, Classroom Services, AV Delivery/Support.
 The Learning Resource Center is designed to meet small group and independent learning needs.
 There are over 50 computer carrels, and the PC training room.
 X7423.